AutoScheduleJS/cake-time/specs/cake-selector.md

 To better suggest cake, user has to inform when cake has to be ready.
 Default to next saturday.
 User is informed of day left.

+Choose event 'none' or specific -> tag system; like Steam store page

+After this step is completed, participante remains visible through the whole process so user can easily edit their profile (to change tastes)

 ### Cake Choice

 Goal: Help user to quickly select a recipe that is likely to be enjoyed by everyone.